The Housing Bill: What It Means for Companies that Serve Local Governments

 Key Takeaways

-This bill doesn't build houses.
-It removes the friction that stops houses from being built.
+Whatever comes out of reconciliation would remove the friction that stops houses from being built.
 For companies selling into the public sector -- permitting platforms, planning consultants, grant management tools, community development and infrastructure asset management software -- this is a market-making moment.

 The jurisdictions that move first on modernization will attract both the federal dollars and the development activity.
 The ones that wait will fall further behind.